Byzantine Rites 4

 An extraterrestrial initiation rite.
+Bells, paper, gold leaf, voices and movement.
 In collaboration with Kathleen Johnson for her Brainchild experimental musical theater project.
 At the Armory Center for the Arts in Pasadena, CA. January 2017.

 Experimental choir guided tour commissioned by Chris Kallmyer’s A Paradise Choir at SFMOMA, July 2016.